benja971/design-patterns/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or suggestions, please contact [me](mailto:nddm.benjamin@gmail.com)

 ## Acknowledgments